 Per the Palmetto Solar website, the company uses all-black solar panels with efficiency ratings higher than 19.8%.
 The company does not state the specific brands, so homeowners must request a consultation for full product details.

-What is Palmetto Protect?
+What is the Palmetto Protect plan?

 Where is Palmetto Solar located?